-Lori Loughlin’s Daughters Olivia Jade and Isabella Could Be Permanently Banned From USC
+Lori Loughlin’s Daughters Olivia Jade And Isabella Could Be Permanently Banned From USC

 Another insider claims that Loughlin is devastated about her current state of affairs while her friends are completely shaken by the turn of events.

-Loughlin and husband Mossimo Giannulli were arrested earlier this month for paying bribe money to gain their daughters entry into USC as crew team recruits, despite the fact that the girls have never played the sport.
-The pair were each released on $1 million bond, and have orders to appear in Boston federal court March 29.
+Loughlin and husband Mossimo Giannulli were arrested earlier this month for paying bribe money to gain their daughters’ entry into USC as crew team recruits, despite the fact that the girls have never participated in the sport.
+The pair were each released on $1 million bond and have orders to appear in Boston federal court March 29.

 A source was also quoted saying the entire situation is a nightmare for the Fuller House actress and her entire family.
 The insider disclosed that her daughters decided not to return to USC for fears of bullying from other students.